Who can reclaim Value-Added Tax (VAT)?

 - food, drink, accommodation or other entertainment services, where it forms all or part of the cost of providing advertising services

-- passenger motor vehicles, excluding qualifying vehicles
+- passenger motor vehicles, excluding qualifying vehicles or vehicles used as stock in trade

-- petrol, otherwise than as stock-in-trade
+- petrol, unless used as stock-in-trade

-- contract work involving the handing over of goods when such goods are themselves not deductible.
+- contract work involving the handing over of goods when such goods are themselves not deductible

 Next: Persons engaged in taxable, exempt and non-business activities